vitamineart/ProjectTemplate/readme.md

 })(alt="Hero BG"  width="1920" height="1280" src="../media/Hero@1600.jpg")
 ```

-2. If an image has more than one resolution (responsive image) it has to have `resolutions` key as an array and `prefix` as a string.
-If `prefix` is ommited , default `blurred` prefix will be used.
+2. If an image has more than one resolution (responsive image) it has to have `resolutions` key as an array and `prefix` as a string. `thumb` option is mandatory while `prefix` is not.
+If `prefix` is ommited, default `blurred` prefix will be used.

 Using `+imgBlur` for <b>Responsive Image</b> mixin with `prefix` key specified: